*The original article posted on April 16, 2020 has been updated to reflect changes as of June 15, 2020.

 Is the SBA Disaster Loan eligible for loan forgiveness?

 No. Under the CARES Act, a newly created SBA loan has loan forgiveness as part of its structure, if certain metrics and requirements are met and documented.
-For more detail on this, see SBA alerts Part Three, Part Four, Part Five, Part Six, Part Eight and Part Nine.
+For more detail on this, see SBA alerts Part Three, Part Four, Part Five, Part Six, Part Eight, Part Nine, Part Ten, Part Eleven, Part Twelve, Part Thirteen, Part Fourteen, and Part Fifteen.

 Can I apply for an SBA Disaster Loan if I have credit or cash elsewhere available to my business?